 Like FanDuel, DraftKings got its start in the DFS realm and has since transitioned into a powerhouse gambling hub.
 In addition to the DFS competitions and Michigan sports betting, DraftKings also operates an online casino.

 With a 100% deposit match bonus worth up to $2,000, few other Michigan online casinos can compete with what DraftKings offers new players.
 If the welcome bonus isn’t enough, the fact that DraftKings offers an immense number and selection of games should be.

 At any given point in time, DraftKings Michigan online casino will have upwards of 700 slot games from which to choose along with nearly 100 table games.
 This is all great, but the selection of live dealer games is what makes DraftKings top tier.
 Live dealer blackjack (including Infinite Blackjack), roulette, and baccarat all exist in abundance.
 The most unique aspect of DraftKing’s live dealer games is the ‘Game Shows Lobby’ where you can play many games inspired by popular TV game shows.

 BetMGM is a name that hardly needs an introduction.
 With properties both all over the United States and all over the world, MGM was a household name long before DraftKings and FanDuel even existed.
 With that being said, it should come as no surprise that they offer one of the best online casino experiences in Michigan.

 In terms of the overall offering of games, there are games and game types for everyone.
-Not only does BetMGM boast one of the biggest selection of online slots, their table game offering is so expansive there will be at least two or three game types you have likely never heard of.
+Not only does BetMGM boast one of the biggest selections of online slots, but their table game offering is so expansive there will be at least two or three game types you have likely never heard of.
 On top of all of this, their live dealer offering is second to none.
-The reason we say this is due to the fact that BetMGM offers live dealer games from not one, but two different providers; Evolution and Ezugi.
+The reason we say this is because BetMGM offers live dealer games from not one, but two different providers; Evolution and Ezugi.
 This means that there are more games available for players at all times.